sandeep06011991/myblog/_phdlog/November20.md

 1. Share TA code with andrew.
 2. Add sudo user to juelin.
 3. Guide alexander a bit.
+    Forget this task now, my project is more messed up.
+Lets focus on that a bit.
     a.
 Get current snapshot of ALTOP and ALTOP_Latex.
     b.
 Main competitors are: EmptyHeaded, GRO.
 What is left over here.
     c.
 Understad an example of emptyheaded, query generation strategy for the barbell query.